 A multiple choice test designed to assess an applicant's level of competency in skills considered important for successful tertiary study.

 A SACE Stage 2 subject which has been approved by SATAC’s member institutions as providing appropriate preparation for tertiary studies.
 Both the universities and TAFE SA require students to study a minimum number of credits of TAS to be eligible to receive a selection score or rank.

 Tertiary Entrance Statement (TES)

-The Tertiary Entrance Statement is a document which shows information relevant to tertiary entrance, such as the university aggregate, ATAR and TAFE SA Selection Score.
-It is issued by SATAC to SACE students on behalf of the three universities in South Australia, and TAFE SA.
+The Tertiary Entrance Statement is a document which shows information relevant to tertiary entrance, such as the university aggregate and ATAR.
+It is issued by SATAC to SACE students on behalf of Flinders University, the University of Adelaide, University of South Australia and TAFE SA.

 Undergraduate study usually refers to university study at bachelor degree level (although it can also refer to associate degrees and higher education diplomas).

 An undergraduate is normally someone who has not yet received their first degree, though it is possible to complete more than one undergraduate degree, even after you have graduated.

 Vocational Education and Training (VET)